Church Hill, MD

 235 people

-As of 2023, 15.3% of Church Hill, MD residents (161 people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 15.3% of Church Hill, MD residents (161 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Church Hill, MD was 21.7%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Church Hill, MD compared to that of it's neighboring and parent geographies.